nianlonggu/nianlonggu.github.io/_posts/2019-05-24-turtorial-on-SVM.markdown

 $$\lambda$$ is a weight parameter used to control the weight of the regularization term.
 If $$\lambda$$ is too small, the model (the learned hyperplane) will mainly focuses on correctly classify the training data, but the margin may not be maximized.
 If $$\lambda$$ is too large, the model will have have a large margin, while there may exist more miss-classified points in the training dataset.

 **Compute the gradient**<br>
-To apply GDA we also need get the exact expression of the gradient.
+To apply GD we also need get the exact expression of the gradient.
 <center> $$\frac{\partial{L}}{\partial{\mathbf{w}}}=\lambda\mathbf{w}-\frac{1}{n}\sum_{i=1}^{n}{u(1-y_i(\mathbf{w}^T\mathbf{x}_i+b))y_i\mathbf{x}_i} $$ </center>
 <center>
 	$$